mondora/asteroid/README.md

 ------------------------------------------------------------
 ###Asteroid.subscribe(name, [param1, param2, ...])

 Subscribes to the specified subscription.
-If a subscription by that name is already present (and successful), first Asteroid unsubscribes from it.
+If an identical subscription (same name and parameters) has already been made, Asteroid will return that subscription.

 #####Arguments